Yarn Winding: Soft Winding and Hard Winding Machines

 Winding Arrangement of SSM CW2-W & CW8-W

-• Here the package is indirectly driven by the surface contact a rotating grooved drum.
+- The package is indirectly driven by the surface contact of a rotating grooved drum.

-• The traverse motion is given by the grooving of the drum.
+- The traverse motion is provided by the grooving of the drum.

-• The grooved angle is fixed so only “Random Winding” is possible.
+- The grooved angle is fixed, which enables only “Random Winding.”

-• As the diameter of the package increases, number of coils per turn of the package decreases.
-So, the package is softer at the outer layers.
+- As the package diameter increases, the number of coils per turn decreases.
+This makes the package softer at the outer layers.

 Stage – 1: Yarn Guide (Closed Type)